otuozeAhmed/airg/README.rst

 ***

 Note before you run the solution file:
-    use python3 - Linux & Mac if you don't already have an alias for python python - Windows default
+    use python3 - Linux & Mac if you don't already have an alias for python - Windows default
 ***